marrjan/Ball-Game/README.md

 # Ball-Game
- When the mouse over the ball, you can see its movements
+ When the mouse over the refresh sign, you can see its movements